cloyd88/corporate.robojackets.org/index.md

 - [Bylaws](https://drive.google.com/file/d/1Nm9xpIIiznrOYsQsehvWmgUdIhvd08BZ/view)

 ## Board of Directors
-The board of directors are volunteer Georgia Tech alumni that provide guidance, oversight, and administrative support to the corporation.
+The board of directors is a group of volunteer Georgia Tech alumni that provide guidance, oversight, and administrative support to the corporation.

 - Ryan Strat <small>(President)</small>
 - Jonathan Spalten <small>(Secretary)</small>